GMOD/jbrowse-components/website/docs/userguides/userguide_comp.md

 the Tools->Undo/Redo buttons.
 The keyboard shortcut "ctrl+z"/"cmd+z"(mac) work for undo as well as "ctrl+y"/"cmd+shift"z"(mac)

-### Undo and redo

-You can undo the closing of a view, track, or any other action in the UI with the Tools->Undo/Redo buttons.
-The keyboard shortcut "ctrl+z"/"cmd+z"(mac) work for undo as well as "ctrl+y"/"cmd+shift"z"(mac)

 ### Sharing sessions

 On JBrowse Web, the main menu bar has a "Share" button to enable users to share